Trail of the Ancients

 Sleeping Ute Mountain, from the north

 The Ancestral Puebloans dominated the Colorado Plateau for hundreds of years but left little record of their civilization.
 Lots of ruins, cliff dwellings, rock art, pottery shards, yes, but no indicators as to how they lived, who they were, what they believed.
-This area contains dense clusters of ancient remains and the Anasazi Heritage Center in Dolores offers background and interpretive information.
+This area contains dense clusters of ancient remains and the Canyons of the Ancients Visitor Center in Dolores offers background and interpretive information.
 One branch of the byway connects with Utah's Trail of the Ancients in the Four Corners Area.

 The Trail of the Ancients travels through the archaeological heartland of America.
 The earliest inhabitants of this area were hunter-gatherer nomads, people who sustained themselves by hunting big game and gathering whatever edible vegetation they could.
 There are indications that they lived here as long as 12,000 years ago.

-The Ancestral Puebloans (the folks usually meant by "Anasazi") became established in the Four Corners area about the time of Christ and were predominant there until about 1300 CE.
+The Ancestral Puebloans (the folks usually meant by "Anasazi") became established in the Four Corners area somewhere between 600 and 750 CE and were predominant there until about 1300 CE.
 They developed a stable farming life around large communities and established a rich cultural mosaic that still survives among the modern Pueblos.

 The Ute Indians also called this region home, although they were also hunter-gatherers who wandered around a much larger expanse of Colorado, Utah, Arizona and New Mexico.
 When they were confined to federally designated reservations, their lifestyle turned more to ranching.